Tribute to Buddy Holly: Chad Allan and the Reflections version

-Canadian rock band Chad Allan and the Reflections recorded the song as their debut single in 1962.
-Randy Bachman, lead guitarist of the band, recalled that he and a few friends were going to drive to Holly's following show in Fargo, North Dakota, when the news of his death emerged.
-Bachman had previously heard Berry's record on the radio.
-"Tribute to Buddy Holly" was cut at Kay Bank Studios in Minneapolis, Minnesota due to the fact that Bachman recalled that the Trashmen's "Surfin' Bird" was recorded there.
-However, this is inconsistent, considering "Surfin Bird" was recorded and released in 1963, the year after "Tribute to Buddy Holly" had been released.
-Another major factor to recording in Minneapolis was that a decent recording studio was missing in Winnipeg at the time.
+Canadian rock band Chad Allan and the Reflections recorded the song as their debut single in 1962, a cover of Mike Berry's 1960 original.
+Randy Bachman, lead guitarist of the band, recalled that he and some friends were going to drive to Buddy Holly's show in Fargo, North Dakota, when the news of his death emerged.
+Dissatisfied with Winnipeg recording studios, the Reflections decided to record "Tribute to Buddy Holly" at Kay Bank Studios in Minneapolis, Minnesota, because, as Bachman recalled, the Trashmen's "Surfin' Bird" was recorded there.
+However, "Surfin Bird" was recorded and released in 1963, a year after "Tribute to Buddy Holly" had been released.
+The recording studio also had three-track equipment, something not present in Winnipeg studios at the time.

-The sessions took place a weekend in late 1962, with the band traveling via a Buick that Bachman's girlfriend's father had loaned them.
-A box trailer was used to haul their equipment to the United States, with Bachman's father's canvas tent covering it.
-The recording studio had three-track equipment, something not present in Winnipeg studios at the time.
-When the band arrived at the studios, Chad Allan got a sore throat and was feeling sick.
-Bachman's regular Gretsch guitar was malfunctioning, so he had to resort to using Allan's Fender Jazzmaster which he'd recently purchased.
-Allan would instead strum on Bachman's Gretsch acoustically, which was used for the recording.
-Four or five takes of the songs were produced before they got satisfied with the sound.
+The sessions took place in late 1962, with the band traveling to the United States in a Buick lent by Bachman's girlfriend's father.
+A box trailer was used to haul their equipment, packed in Bachman's father's canvas tent.
+When the band arrived at the studios, Chad Allan had sore throat and felt sick, and the electronics in Bachman's Gretsch electric guitar malfunctioned.
+While Allan played the Gretsch acoustically, Bachman was left to play Allan's recently purchased Fender Jazzmaster.
+Despite Allen's sickness and Bachman's disappointment in the sound of the Jazzmaster, they managed to record "four or five" tracks.

 "Tribute to Buddy Holly" was released as a single on Canadian-American Records in December 1962.
-However, there was a mix-up with the master tapes, leading a Chad-Allan original "I Just Didn't Have the Heart" to be labeled "Tribute to Buddy Holly".
-This error happened with the first few hundred pressings of the single, and it was recalled once the mistake was found out.
+There was a mix-up with the master tapes, leading to a Chad Allan original "I Just Didn't Have the Heart" to be labeled "Tribute to Buddy Holly" on the first several hundred pressings of the single.
 "Tribute to Buddy Holly" was locally successful, reaching the top-10 on Winnipeg radio station CKY in 1963.
-However, the band failed to attract national attention with the single.
-It was their only single on the Canadian-American label, with the group signing Quality Records for their follow up-record "Shy Guy" The band would eventually change their name to Chad Allan and the Expressions in 1965 where they would secure a number 1 hit with "Shakin' All Over".
+However, the single failed to attract national attention.
+It was their only single on the Canadian-American label, with the group signing Quality Records for their follow-up record "Shy Guy".
+In 1965, the band changed their name to "Chad Allan and the Expressions" after securing a number 1 hit with "Shakin' All Over".